CrunchyData/pgmonitor/README.md

 - [Prometheus](https://prometheus.io/) - an open-source metrics collector that is highly customizable.
 - [Grafana](https://grafana.com/) - an open-source data visualizer that allows you to generate many different kinds of charts and graphs.
-- [Crunchy PostgreSQL Server Exporter](https://github.com/CrunchyData/postgres_exporter/) - an open-source data export to Prometheus that supports collecting metrics from any PostgreSQL server version 9.1 and above.
+- [PostgreSQL Exporter](https://github.com/wrouesnel/postgres_exporter) - an open-source data export to Prometheus that supports collecting metrics from any PostgreSQL server version 9.1 and above.

 ## Supported Platforms